Brad-Hammond/Hammond-Hustle/README.md

 ## How to use it

-Here are the steps to use **What's Cooking**:
+Here are the steps to use **Hammond Hustle**:

 1. Create an account: To get started, you will need to create an account by entering your email address, and password.

 2. Update your profile: After creating an account, you can update your profile information, with personal information, such as your name, to help others get to know you better.

-3. Make a booking: navitage to the make a make a booking screen where you can enter your details, chose your coach and get booked in for a session.
+3. Make a booking: navitage to the make a 'Make a Booking' screen where you can enter your details, chose your coach and get booked in for a session.

 4. Edit a booking: navigate to the your bookings screen, if you want to change the date or time of a booking or even cancel the booking altogether, you can do so in here.